|Nutrition Facts (per serving)|

 Pat dry the chicken wings with a paper towel.

 Cut through the joints so that each wing becomes three pieces.
 Discard the wing tips (or set aside for another use to making broth).

 Prepare the marinade.
 Using a mortar and pestle or mini food processor, grind the lemongrass stalks, garlic, chilies, and ginger to a paste.
 Mix the spice paste with the fish sauce, lime juice, and sugar.

 Place the chicken in a shallow container.
 Pour in the marinade.
 Mix well, working the marinade into the meat.
 Cover, refrigerate, and leave to allow the meat the absorb the flavors for about half an hour.

 Heat a wok or frying pan and pour in enough cooking oil to a depth of two inches.

-When the undersides are golden brown and crisp (about three to four minutes), flip them over and cook the opposite side for about two to three minutes.
-Scoop out and drain move to a strainer.
+When the undersides are golden brown and crisp, about 2-4 minutes, flip them over and cook the opposite side for an additional 2-3 minutes.
+Scoop out and drain atop a strainer.
 Cook the remaining pieces.
-Because the meat is not as thick, the second batch require a shorter cooking time.
+Because the meat is not as thick, the second batch requires a shorter cooking time.
 Scoop them out and move to the strainer.